Edward Dawson Atkinson: First World War

 On 12 December 1915, Second Lieutenant Edward Dawson Atkinson of the 40th Pathans was awarded Royal Aero Club Aviator's Certificate no. 2145 after training at the London and Provincial School, Hendon.

 On 25 January 1917, he was already a pilot officer; on that date, he was appointed flight commander and acting captain.
 Two months later, on 25 March, while serving in No. 1 Squadron on the Western Front, he used a Nieuport to destroy a German observation balloon.
-He drove down two enemy planes in April, an Albatros D.II fighter on the 22nd and an Albatros reconnaissance craft on the 29th.
+He drove down two enemy planes in April, an Albatros D.II fighter on 22 April and an Albatros reconnaissance craft on 29 April.
 He would not score again for over a year.

 Atkinson was reassigned to No. 56 Squadron, which was equipped with Royal Aircraft Factory SE.5as.
 On 3 May 1918, in conjunction with William Roy Irwin and Trevor Durrant, he destroyed a Rumpler in one dogfight, and drove another down out of control 20 minutes later.
 Atkinson was now an ace.

 A transfer to No. 64 Squadron quickly ensued.
 Still flying a SE.5a, Atkinson ran off a string of five more victories during the last week of May 1918.
 His final count came to a balloon and four enemy planes destroyed, and five more enemy planes driven down out of control while he was in France.

 On 2 July 1918, Atkinson was awarded the Distinguished Flying Cross for his exploits.
 It would be announced in the London Gazette on 3 August 1918:

 A brilliant fighting pilot whose flight has proved very successful under his leadership, often in combats where the enemy formation was numerically superior.
 Capt.
 Atkinson destroyed single-handed five enemy machines during May, and previously, whilst serving with another squadron, he brought down two enemy aeroplanes and one balloon.